 I’ve posted a much more extensive collection of photos taken with the Lumix S 24-105mm f/4 separately, but here’s a smaller set of example shots.
 You can click on each image to open a full-size version.

 After shooting with the Lumix S 24-105mm ƒ/4 for a while, I’m impressed.
 It’s an easy lens to shoot with, especially for something like travel photography, the optical image stabilization works well, there are very few gotcha flaws that show up in the image quality, and the images are tack sharp.
 While I have some quibbles with the S1’s autofocus, those are to do with the camera’s detection, not with the lens.
 And while I’d love for this to be a ƒ/2.8 lens, that’s just asking it to be something it isn’t.
 But accepting the lens for what it is–a moderately fast but sharp zoom lens with a highly versatile focal length range–I have to say that I think Lumix has nailed it with this one.

 Where to Find Them

-You can find the Lumix S 24-105mm ƒ/4 Macro zoom lens at B&H Photo.
+Accessories for the Panasonic Lumix S 24-105mm ƒ/4 Macro

 - When using the lens on the Lumix S1, I’ve not come across a way to disable these automatic corrections, although I’m not sure I can think of too many good reasons you’d want to do it anyway since the results are so good. ↩